A Guide to Annual Limits for Pet Insurance

 You want your pet to get the best care possible when they’re sick or hurt, and pet insurance can be a helpful tool when paying veterinary bills.
-But it’s important to understand your pet insurance annual limit, which is the maximum amount an insurance provider can pay out in a policy year.
+But when choosing a policy, it’s important to understand the annual limit — or the maximum amount you can be reimbursed for covered costs within a year.

 Learn more about annual limits on pet insurance policies, how to pick the right one for you, and what MetLife Pet offers.